The Real Room: the group fitness skill many programs under-assess

 Does the real room problem apply only to barre?

-No. The pattern runs across group fitness, yoga, Pilates, dance fitness, HIIT, and barre alike, because every modality was built to standardize a format, not to manage a mixed room.
+No. Mixed-level teaching challenges can arise in many group settings, including yoga, Pilates, dance fitness, HIIT, and barre.
+Programs vary, and many address adaptation in meaningful ways.
 IBBFA focuses on barre because barre reveals the problem most clearly: it draws on ballet, Pilates, strength, posture, and balance, and serves an unusually mixed population in one class.
 IBBFA defines adaptive room management as a core barre instructor competency rather than trying to govern other modalities.

 Does the IBBFA foundation credential qualify an instructor for any client?